internetmara/GreenMarket/README.md

 ## Technologies & Technical Challenges

-Green Market’s core application is a single page user app, with a back end designed to save user authorization and data.
-The data will be collected via user input and stored using AWS and Mongo DB and visualized on the frontend using Express, React, and Node JS.
+Green Market’s core application is a single page user app, with a backend designed to save user authorization and data.
+The data will be collected via user input and stored using AWS and Mongo DB.
+Data will be visualized on the frontend using Express, React, and Node JS.

   ##### Backend: MongoDB/Express
   ##### Frontend: React/Node.js and D3 visualization library